Office Hours

 - Foreign components are disclosed in the proposal, not in Other Support

-- Adding a foreign component to an active award requires NIH Prior Approval
+- Adding a foreign component to an active award requires NIH Prior Approval external site (opens in a new window)

 - If activity doesn’t meet the definition but still supports research → report in Other Support